Service business ideas with low startup costs in Canada

 Cleaning services

-There are a variety of residential cleaning services and maid services, or commercial and franchise operations.
+Residential cleaning services include maid services, commercial cleaning, and franchise operations.

 Car wash